giodestone/Hart-Keyboard/README.md

 They were generated using the [Key V2 Library](https://github.com/rsheldiii/KeyV2), and tweaked using OpenSCAD.
 Note you need the nightly version, and you need to look through the issues if you want a fix for a stem generation easy.

 You can just buy the keycaps, but make sure you have a compatible spacebar.
+Its probably similar material cost wise and much easier.

 #### Switches
 There are a multitude of switch formats to pick from.
-Cherry are the most prevelant so I went with them.
-I would have picked low profile, if they weren't both out of stock and overpriced - unless I wanted the ones with a Choc-style stem, which the keycap generation library did not support (and at the time of writing, still doesn't).
+Cherry-style are the most prevelant so I went with them.
+I would have picked low profile, if they weren't both out of stock and overpriced (well.. unless I wanted the ones with a Choc-style stem, which the keycap generation library did not support - and at the time of writing, still doesn't).

 There's a much better article explaining this in the useful links section.
 All you need to know: switches affect the price, sound, and feel the most!